Mortgage Assistance FAQs

 - To create a new account, click "Not enrolled?
 Sign up now" under the Welcome screen and create a User ID and Password.

 Yes.
 There are two documents required.
 Please send us your most recently signed and dated quarterly or year-to-date Profit & Loss Statement with company name and date; send all statement pages, even if a page is blank.
 If you don't already have one, you can use the Sample Profit & Loss Statement (PDF).
-Additionally, you will need to send your completed IRS Form 4506T-EZ (PDF).
+Additionally, you'll need to send your completed IRS Form 4506T-EZ (PDF).

 Form 4506T-EZ allows us to see a summary of your most recent IRS tax filing to confirm information about your income.
 May be required if you have self-employment income.

 You can add these costs to the “Other” line under Household Expenses/Debt in Section 3 of the Request for Mortgage Assistance form.

 Call us at 1-800-848-9380 to discuss your situation with a Relationship Manager.
 We can help you fill out the paperwork based on your situation.

 These agencies offer counseling for people who are experiencing financial difficulties.
 They give advice on money management, offer possible solutions to financial problems and develop plans to prevent future difficulties.
 To find a nonprofit HUD-approved counselor, go to hud.gov and, under the “Resources” tab, choose “Foreclosure Avoidance Counseling.”